amreen556/amreen556/README.md

  Hi there! 👋 I'm AMREEN BANU

 ### 🚀 About Me
-- 🎓 Education: I hold a degree in Bachelor of Engineering.
+- 🎓 Education:pursuing B.E in Computer Science and Engineering.
 - 🌱 Currently Learning: Exploring ,new technologies in data science field.
 - 🛠 Working On: A React News App that aggregates and displays news from various sources.
 - 💼 Open to Opportunities: Actively seeking roles in Full Stack Development, Data Science.